vaadin/platform/scripts/generator/templates/template-release-notes.md

 </dependency>
 ```

+Read more about upgrading to Vaadin 16 from [vaadin.com](https://vaadin.com/docs/v16/flow/typescript/upgrading-from-vaadin14.html#step-1b).

+Note: Vaadin 15 is compatible with Spring 5.2.0 or newer, and Spring Boot 2.2.0 or newer.
+See more info from [vaadin.com](https://vaadin.com/docs/v15/flow/typescript/upgrading-from-vaadin14.html#step-1b).

 # Supported Technologies
 ## Operating Systems
-Development is supported with the following operating systems, for any OS version that supports either frontend development (npm as package manager) or Java 8
+Development is supported with the following operating systems:
 - Windows
 - Linux
 - macOS